jakehilber/about/README.md

-# Welcome 👋

-Hi, I’m Jake.
+## 👋 Hi, I’m Jake

+I’m a Principal Engineer from Wisconsin, USA, with a background in networking, infrastructure, and large-scale systems design.

-I grew up in Wisconsin, USA, and have been working in IT since high school.
-I started as an intern in my local government’s IT department, supporting police, fire, building/assessor, and other municipal services.
-During high school, I earned my CCNA and later completed my bachelor’s degree at the University of Wisconsin–Stout in Menomonie, WI.
+I started my career supporting municipal IT systems (police, fire, and city services), earned my CCNA during high school, and completed my degree at the University of Wisconsin–Stout.
+Since then, I’ve worked as a Cisco-focused network, voice, and contact center engineer/architect.

-After graduation, I worked in the U.S. as a Cisco network, voice, video, and call center engineer/architect.
-For the past eight years, I’ve had the opportunity to live and travel throughout the Asia-Pacific region while continuing to work with modern information systems, with a focus on global operations.
+Over the past 8 years, I’ve lived and worked across the Asia-Pacific region, supporting global operations and modern distributed systems.

+---

-## About Me
+## 🧠 About Me

-- On **Team Human**, working *with* AI
+- 🤝 On **Team Human, working with AI**
-- Background in infrastructure, networking, systems design, security, data centers and large‑scale systems
+- 🌐 Experience across infrastructure, networking, security, and data centers
-- Currently learning **data science** and growing as a **technology strategist or principal architect**
+- 📈 Growing into a **technology strategist / principal architect**
+- 💻 Expanding into **software and development-oriented engineering**
+- 📊 Currently learning **data science and analytics**
+- 🌏 Global experience across U.S. and APAC

+---

+## 🚀 Current Focus

+- Building deeper expertise in **data + systems integration**
+- Bridging **infrastructure and software engineering**
+- Exploring **AI-assisted engineering workflows**
+- Developing more hands-on projects here on GitHub

+---

+## 🎯 Interests

-- Enjoy nature, camping, food, travel, badminton and good company
+- Nature, camping, and travel
-- Easy to work with and adaptable across teams
+- Food and culture
-- Expanding into the **development side** of engineering, which is why I started this GitHub
-- When I find spare time, I like to explore other topics such as quantum mechanics or the Vietnamese language

-Thanks for stopping by,
-**Jake**
+- Badminton
+- Exploring topics like **quantum mechanics** and **Vietnamese language**